 If you're not breastfeeding, ask your doctor for advice on what kind of formula to give your baby.

 Can I help reduce the risk of my baby developing an allergy in pregnancy?

-The increase in the number of children with a food allergy in recent decades has led to the suggestion that a mother's diet during pregnancy may be an important factor in determining a child's risk of developing a food allergy.
-However, an expert review published in 2018 by COT (Committee on Toxicity of Chemicals in Food, Consumer Products and the Environment) concluded that there was no indication that avoiding allergenic foods (e.g. peanut, hen's egg) during pregnancy reduces the risk of your child developing an allergy.
+The increase in the number of children with a food allergy in recent decades has led to the suggestion that a mother's diet during pregnancy may be a key factor in determining a child's risk of developing a food allergy.
+However, an expert review published in 2018 by COT (Committee on Toxicity of Chemicals in Food, Consumer Products and the Environment) concluded that there was no sign that avoiding allergenic foods (such as peanut, hen's egg) during pregnancy reduces the risk of your child developing an allergy.
 Therefore, it is not recommended that mothers avoid allergenic foods during pregnancy or while breastfeeding.
 There is also a lack of consistent evidence to suggest that other aspects of the diet, such as eating fruit and vegetables, fish, or particular fats or fatty acids, could reduce the risk of a child developing an allergy.
-So, it is important not to restrict your diet during pregnancy, as this may negatively impact upon your and/or your baby’s nutrition.
+So, it is important not to restrict your diet during pregnancy, as this may negatively affect your and/or your baby’s nutrition.

 It has also been a suggested that consuming some supplements during pregnancy, such as probiotics, may reduce the risk of your child developing a food allergy.
 However, the evidence to support this is limited and guidelines make no specific recommendations about the use of probiotics or other supplements during pregnancy to reduce the chance of your baby developing an allergy.

 I have heard some pregnant women avoid peanuts to prevent peanut allergies in their children.
 Is there any benefit or truth to this?